Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ---
-title: 'Rychlý Start: Kontrola pravopisu pomocí Kontrola pravopisu Bingu REST API a PHP'
+title: 'Quickstart: Check spelling with the REST API and PHP - Bing Spell Check'
 titleSuffix: Azure Cognitive Services
-description: Tato jednoduchá aplikace PHP pošle požadavek na rozhraní API Bingu pro kontrolu pravopisu a vrátí seznam navrhovaných oprav.
+description: This simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
 services: cognitive-services
 author: aahill
 manager: nitinme